Tyjoo26/rales_engine/README.md

 It was built by [Tim Joo](https://github.com/Tyjoo26) & [Max Stackhouse](https://github.com/Maxscores)

 Feel free to clone down the repo and give things a try.
+You can also [access the api](http://rales-engine-1710.herokuapp.com/) through herokuapp

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->